SpaceX launches Starship on highest test flight, crash-lands

 CAPE CANAVERAL, Fla.
 (AP) — SpaceX launched its shiny, bullet-shaped, straight-out-of-science fiction Starship several miles into the air from a remote corner of Texas on Wednesday, but the 6 1/2-minute test flight ended in an explosive fireball at touchdown.

 It was the highest and most elaborate flight yet for the rocketship that Elon Musk says could carry people to Mars in as little as six years.
+Despite the catastrophic end, he was thrilled.

 This latest prototype — the first one equipped with a nose cone, body flaps and three engines — was shooting for an altitude of up to eight miles (12.5 kilometers).
 That’s almost 100 times higher than previous hops and skimming the stratosphere.